dave45678/Lesson15/IntroToSpringBoot/Lesson20_5.md

 # Lesson 20.5 - Storing user details when Authenticating
-## Learning Objectives
-* Creating a Spring Boot Application
-* Creating a Controller
-* Creating a Thymeleaf Template

 ## The Walkthrough

 1. Start with the application from the last lesson